 Law School Resumes

 Unless forbidden, you should send a resume with each law school application.
 This resume will generally be longer and contain more detail than a resume used in a job search.
 A typical senior will have one-and-one-half to two pages.
-Several good examples of resumes are available in Career Services.
+Several good examples of resumes are available in the Center for Career & Professional Development.
 The resume should enable the reader to know everything about your community service, employment, extracurricular activities, special programs and academic honors.
 You should include information about where you went to high school, but you generally don’t include details about high school activities.
 Remember to include specific information and details.
 For example, selection criteria for honors lets the reader understand the significance of the honor.
-Career Services is always ready to review your resume and offer suggestions.
+The Center for Career & Professional Development is always ready to review your resume and offer suggestions.

 Personal Statements and Addenda

 Your grades and LSAT scores give the committee some idea of your academic abilities.
 Your resume lets them know what you have done and where you have been.
 The personal statement can be the most important part of the application because it lets the committee know something about you.
 Because most law schools do not interview applicants, a personal statement is your only chance to provide additional information to the admissions committee.
 Your resume in prose format is not a personal statement!
 Different people will give you different advice on what to include in your statement, so always consider the source of information.
 Before you mail your application and statement, have others read it and offer objective comments.
-Career Services, academic advisors, and trusted professors are good choices for critics.
+The Center for Career & Professional Development, academic advisors, and trusted professors are good choices for critics.
 Spend time reflecting on your life, the events and people who have impacted you, and the important things in your life.
 Write a statement that lets the reader know more about you.
-To have a statement reviewed by Career Services call 512.863.1346 to set up an appointment.
+To have a statement reviewed by the Center for Career & Professional Development, call 512.863.1346 to set up an appointment.

 If you had a poor semester or low LSAT scores, you may wish to discuss this in your application.
 Some will advise you to include that in your personal statement.
 You should do this only if that is the essence of the story you wish to tell the committee.
 However, overcoming low grades or doing poorly on the LSAT will not be the thesis of most statements.
 You may include an addendum with your application that discusses only the reasons for poor performance and how you overcame that hurdle.
 Reasons may include illness, financial problems, lack of study skills, or lack of motivation.
 If you wish to prove that the LSAT is not a good indicator of your future performance, you may wish to discuss your SAT/ACT scores and how those scores did not predict your success at Southwestern.
-Once again, Career Services is happy to review these addenda.
-For more information, download “Write the Right Personal Statement.”
+Once again, the Center for Career & Professional Development is happy to review these addenda.
+For more information, download “Write the Right Personal Statement .”

 Reference letters may serve a crucial role when the admissions committee must decide between you and another applicant.
 Generally, you will need three letters.
 Choose evaluators who know you and can speak from a first-hand perspective of you and your abilities.
 At least one letter should be from a faculty member at Southwestern from whom you have taken a class.
 Faculty can compare you with other students whom they have taught, discuss your writing and analytical abilities, and remark on your behavior and attendance in the classroom.
 Letters from friends and acquaintances will not hurt your admissions chances, but generally do not improve them.
 A letter from your employer that discusses your work ethic and skills will generally outweigh a judge you know socially and says that you are a good person.